facebook/react-native/CONTRIBUTING.md

 * If a method header doesn't fit on one line each argument goes on a separate line.
 * 100 character line length

+## Tests

+Tests help us prevent regressions from being introduced to the codebase.
+The GitHub repository is continuously tested using Circle and Appveyor, the results of which are available through the Checks functionality on [commits](https://github.com/facebook/react-native/commits/master) and pull requests.
+You can learn more about running and writing tests in the [Tests wiki](http://github.com/facebook/react-native/wiki/Tests).

 <!-- END: Code Contributions -->